mittwald/cli/README.md

 ARGUMENTS
   PROJECT-ID  ID or short ID of a project; this argument is optional if a default project is set in the context

-FLAGS
+SSH CONNECTION FLAGS
   --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
   --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used

 DESCRIPTION
   Connect to a project via SSH

+  Establishes an interactive SSH connection to a project.

+  This command is a wrapper around your systems SSH client, and will respect your SSH configuration in ~/.ssh/config.

+  An exception to this is the 'User' configuration, which will be overridden by this command to either your authenticated mStudio user or the user specified with the --ssh-user flag.

+  See https://linux.die.net/man/5/ssh_config for a reference on the configuration file.

 FLAG DESCRIPTIONS
   --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.

     The SSH identity file to use for the connection.
-This file will be used to authenticate the connection to the server.
+This file should contain an SSH private key and will be used to authenticate the connection to the server.

     You can also set this value by setting the MITTWALD_SSH_IDENTITY_FILE environment variable.